tiro-agent/tiro-agent/README.md

 ## 🚀 Getting started
 ### Environment and dependencies
 To get started, you need to install the required dependencies.
-This project uses [uv](https://docs.astral.sh/uv/), so make sure to you have it installed.
+This project uses [uv](https://docs.astral.sh/uv/), so make sure to have it installed.

 Then, create an environment and sync all dependencies:
 ```bash